AnalogSense/universal-analog-plugin/README.md

 ---

-\* Razer Synapse needs to be running for analogue inputs to be received from this keyboard.
+\* Razer Synapse needs to be installed and running for analogue inputs to be received from this keyboard.

 † The support for this keyboard is polling based, so you may encounter lag and missed inputs.